AAlab1819/Andrew-00000019529/Week03-Complexity/README.md

 Complexity:

-Worst Case: O(n) -> loop from 1st dragon to d-th dragon Average Case: θ(n) -> if none of the torment input is 1, then loop from 1st dragon to d-th dragon Best Case: Ω(1) -> if k/l/m/n is one
+Worst Case: O(n) -> loop from 1st dragon to d-th dragon.
+Average Case: θ(n) -> if none of the torment input is 1, then loop from 1st dragon to d-th dragon.
+Best Case: Ω(1) -> if k/l/m/n is one.

 ## I Wanna Be the Guy-469A